omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 b.
 What are the trends in user activity over time?

 c.
+When are users most active?

 d.
-Is there a relationship between overall activity and conversion rates?
+How does the availability of items impact user interactions?

 e.
-When are users most active?
+How do conversion rates vary across different times of the day?

+f.

+g.

 ### 2. Data Understanding: